 Analysis

-The court has to pick between two potential theories for the principle place of business.
+The court has to pick between two potential theories for the principal place of business.
 First, there is the “nerve center” theory.
 Second, there is the “business activities” theory.
 The business activities approach can be difficult to apply, especially when it comes to large corporations.
 So, the Supreme Court adopts the nerve center theory for the following reasons.

 First, the statute language supports the approach.
 Meaning, we are looking for a singular prominent place where the work is conducted.
 The headquarters are often fitting this description.